-Burr has a Bachelor of Accounting and an MBA in finance.
-While at George Washington University studying accounting, Burr interned in the Executive Office of the President for the U.S. Trade Representative’s Office for Bilateral Affairs for Western Europe during the administration of Ronald Reagan.
-He also worked on Capital Hill interning for two U.S. congressmen.
+Burr has a Bachelor of Accounting and an MBA in Finance.
+While at George Washington University studying accounting, Burr interned in the Executive Office of the President for the U.S. Trade Representative’s Office for Bilateral Affairs for Western Europe for President Reagan.
+He also interned on Capital Hill for two U.S. Congressmen.

-After his first job in college, Chuck Burr founded and by age 39 had grown ZPIX computers, prepress and ZPIX Promote software to over $40 million in cumulative sales.
-The software Burr wrote automated advertising for some of the largest retailers in the world.
-ZPIX was also the first Apple Computer dealership dedicated to electronic publishing.
-Burr sold the first desktop color publishing system in the U.S. and the second in the world.
+Chuck began his career at Accenture Strategy & Consulting, the largest consulting firm in the world.
+In 1987 Chuck Burr founded ZPIX Computer Graphics.
+By age 39 had grown ZPIX to $40 million in cumulative present revenues.
+Chuck wrote software to automate large retail advertising departments.
+ZPIX was the first Apple Computer dealership dedicated to electronic publishing.
+Chuck sold the first color desktop publishing system in the United States and the second in the world.

-Since retiring from ZPIX, Burr has founded several public-benefit companies and nonprofits.
+Since retiring from ZPIX, he has founded public-benefit companies and nonprofits.
 He founded Restoration Seeds, the Southern Oregon Seed Growers Association, the Southern Oregon Permaculture Institute.
-At Restoration Seeds, Burr created the second largest catalog of 1,100 open-pollinated savable seeds for sale in the world.
-Each year he grew over 200 varieties of certified organic vegetable, herb and flower varieties from seed to seed or saved perennial wildcrafted seed.
-Burr bred several new vegetable varieties.
-So that the they may never be patented, he pledged the new varities to the Open Source Seed Initiative.
-He also designed and planted native tree and edible food-forests.
+At Restoration Seeds, Burr created the second largest catalog of 1,100 savable seeds (open-pollinated) for sale in the world.
+Most people do not know that 80–90 percent of seeds for sale are hybrids and cannot be saved.
+Each year Chuck grew over 100–200 varieties of certified organic vegetable, herb and flower varieties from seed to seed or saved perennial wildcrafted seed.
+Chuck also bred several new vegetable varieties.
+So that the they may never be patented, he pledged the new varieties to the Open Source Seed Initiative.
+He has planted native tree and edible food-forests.

-Through the years, Chuck Burr has served on several environmental nonprofit boards from the Eastern Slope of Colorado to Southern Oregon.
-Burr has also participated in successful campaigns to save the Telluride, Colorado, Valley Floor from development and also the ballot measure to ban growing genetically-modified plants in Jackson and Josephine counties, Oregon.
+Chuck has served on several environmental nonprofit boards from the Eastern Slope of Colorado to Southern Oregon.
+Chuck has also participated in successful campaigns to save the Telluride, Colorado, Valley Floor from development and also the ballot measure to ban growing genetically-modified (GMO) seeds in Jackson and Josephine counties, Oregon.